 Dumbbell Pullover

-The Dumbbell Pullover is a unique upper-body movement that bridges pushing and pulling patterns in one smooth exercise.
-Performed on a bench, it targets the chest and lat muscles while requiring strong core control and shoulder stability.
+The Dumbbell Pullover is a unique upper-body movement that bridges pushing and pulling patterns in one smooth arc.
+Performed lying across a bench, the exercise activates both the pectoralis major and latissimus dorsi, with the balance of activation shifting depending on arm position and range of motion (Marchetti & Uchida, 2011).

 - Lie on a bench with your head at one end and only your upper back and shoulder blades in contact with the bench surface, positioning your feet flat on the floor.